 At 53, Millegan is clearly a man who is used to getting things done.
-In the dark days following the terror attacks in September 2001, it was Millegan who took charge of Verizon’s logistics efforts to help reboot communications on Wall Street as well as in Washington DC.
+In the dark days following the terror attacks in September 2011, it was Millegan who took charge of Verizon’s efforts to help reboot communications on Wall Street as well as in Washington DC.

-A photo of Millegan next to the opening bell of the New York Stock Exchange, taken exactly a year after the market shuddered to a halt, is testament to the success of the team Millegan was part of that worked with White House officials to bring new equipment into the stricken area.
+A photo of Millegan next to the opening bell of the New York Stock Exchange, taken exactly a year after the market shuddered to a halt, is testament to his success, primarily in getting clearance from White House officials to bring new equipment into the stricken area.
 In all, Millegan oversaw Verizon’s efforts for six crucial weeks, instilling his trademark “can do” attitude in all around him.

 Millegan earned a Bachelor’s degree in business management and a master’s degree in business administration from Angelo State University, putting himself through college on the back of a football scholarship.
 A former defensive cornerback, he helped take the Angelo “Rams” to their first NAIA national championship in 1978 and briefly signed as a free agent with the Houston Oilers but failed to make the cut.